Chart Color Schemes

 Hamlyn Terrace has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 13 projects likely to impact the area.
-Key projects include Cedarwood Estate, Hamlyn View Estate, Yeramba Estates Central Coast Development, and The Sanctuary Estate Hamlyn Terrace.
-The following list details those most relevant:.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 13 projects that may affect this region.
+Notable ones include Cedarwood Estate, Hamlyn View Estate, Yeramba Estates Central Coast Development, and The Sanctuary Estate at Hamlyn Terrace.
+Below is a list detailing those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.